Caffeinated-Cactus/brain_hacking/README.md

-Welcome to this repo.
-I push regularly tools and template useful in both cognitive remediation and basic daily-life.
+Welcome to this repository!
+I regularly contribute tools and templates useful for both cognitive remediation and daily life management.

-- Executive functioning:
+- Executive Functioning:

-  - Weekly planner template (distraction free) compatible for printing
+  - Weekly planner template (distraction-free) - Compatible for printing